Glogonj: Post-Yugoslav Era

 After the fall of communism in Eastern Europe in 1989, and the break-up of Yugoslavia in 1991, Glogonj was unaffected during the Yugoslav Wars.
 After the wars, ethnic German historians began to visit the Banat areas of their Danube-Swabian ancestors, such as in Glogonj.
 In the early 2000s a project was underway to renovate and repair the old German Roman Catholic cemetery outside of Glogonj.
 In June 2009, historian Anton Nahm, whose ancestors lived in Glogon, along with other political and church leaders, officially rededicated the cemetery and its new chapel.

-In 2012 a new Orthodox Chruch (St. Pater and Paul) was built in Glogonj.
+In 2012 a new Orthodox Church (St. Peter and Paul) was built in Glogonj.

 Historical Population

 Austrian-Hungarian census of 1881 was only based on native language of 2468 total inhabitants, 11 spoke Hungarian, 1480 German, 8 Slovakian, 630 Romanian, 220 Croatian-Serbian, and 124 did not indicate any language priority according to own census statement: beszélni nem tudó.